chatton/GoAskEliza/README.md

 All of the Eliza logic was intentionally kept completely separate from the web server aspect of the project.
 There's no need for the Eliza bot to know anything about the web server.
 This also allowed me to write the simple ***ask.go*** program, which is a small program that allows you to pass in a single question and get a single response, which I used to test Eliza functionality during development.
 If I needed to start a web server any time I wanted to test the logic, it would have sloved things down considerably and made the development process more cumbersome.

 As there is no in-built Set data structure in Go, and multiple packages needed a data structure to quickly access and check for presence, I created a small StringSet struct.
-I could have just used a Map directly, but I decided that it would get enough use that it was worth writing.
+I could have just used a Map directly, but I decided that it would get enough use that it was worth implementing my own.

 In order to keep the main function simple, I created a separate Server struct that handled all the web server duties.

 I chose to use a slice of Response structs in order to represent the pattern/answer pair.
 I did this because slices maintain order, this order allowed me to "prioritse" the more specific patterns by simply placing them at the top of the file.
-The more specific the pattern, the more "understanding" Eliza appears.
+The more specific the pattern, the more "understanding" Eliza appears to have.

 # Technical Problems That I Encountered.